 - Annual trip to Cape May, New Jersey

 Chances for meaningful connections have also been integrated into the behavioral health supports offered at the New Vitae Wellness and Recovery Center.
-Participants can find additional options to explore healthy relationships and learn ways to build trust in important relationships.
+Participants can find additional options to explore healthy relationships and learn ways to build trust with others.
 The center has engaged individuals in activities beyond individual and group therapies, including:

-- Quarterly complimentary trainings that focus on various behavioral health topics: Open to individuals, families, and allies, each of our trainings facilitates learning and connections.
+- Quarterly complimentary training, which focuses on various behavioral health topics.
+It is open to individuals, families, and allies.

 - Routine visiting canine volunteers through Paws with Patience